dmidlo/histdata.com-tools/docs/hawkes-product-selection.md

 ```

 A v2 plan that selects either marked-Hawkes candidate must set
-`hawkes_product_selection_dossier_path`.
+`hawkes_product_selection_dossier_path` and
+`observation_uncertainty_policy_path`.
 Planning verifies the complete replay,
-requires the explicit selected engine to equal the derived engine, binds the
+requires the explicit selected engine to equal the derived engine, binds both
-dossier into the plan artifact graph and frozen experiment, and rejects stale,
+artifacts into the plan graph and frozen experiment, and rejects stale,
-missing, or unbound selection evidence.
-The v2.5 certification policy requires
+missing, or unbound evidence.
+The v2.5 certification policy requires the
+selection dossier and the holdout-calibrated observation-uncertainty report
-the same dossier alongside powered qualification.
+alongside powered qualification.
+See [Observation-process uncertainty
+propagation](observation-process-uncertainty.md).

 The eligible-but-unselected candidate remains named with machine-readable
 exclusion reasons.
 The dossier makes no historical-truth, broker, or investment